AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 | Receive Mode| Yes                     | Yes (2)             | ?                      |
 | Price       | $30                     | $25                 | $25                    |

-- (1) although max distance seems to be 610mm in RobotC and 500mm in ModKit http://www.vexiqforum.com/forum/main-category/technical-discussion/1437-distance-sensor?p=1449#post1449
+- (1) marketing copy; after it was pointed that max distance [seems to be 610mm in RobotC and 500mm in ModKit](http://www.vexiqforum.com/forum/main-category/technical-discussion/1437-distance-sensor?p=1449#post1449), in an email exchange with a support person, VEX recognized that they need to update the web page to read a 2 to 18 *usable* distance,
 - (2) - up to 2 meter = 6 feet distance from beacon

 ### Color